nextkillbot/botutils/README.md

 - Copying + modifying it and making it as your "creation"
 <br>

-## Report any bugs to me via "Issues"
+## Report any bugs to me via Issues
 Thank you, and have a blessed day :D